 No one can determine the value of your pedestrian accident claim without first fully reviewing the facts of your case.
 The damages, or financial compensation, available in injury claims, are meant to restore you as wholly as possible to the same condition you were in before the accident occurred.
-Some of the most common damages in accident claims include:
+Some of the most common damages an insurance company sees in accident claims include:

 - Pain and suffering: The injuries you will suffer during a pedestrian accident will cause you a great deal of pain and suffering.
 Although this loss does not have an actual dollar value in the same way as medical expenses or lost income, it is still a loss you suffered and you should still receive compensation for it.

 - Costs associated with a long-term disability: A long term disability or disfigurement may cause you a lifetime of embarrassment, expensive costs for long-term care, and more.
 It is important to consider these losses and to include them in your claim so you receive a fair settlement.

 - Any other expense: Your pedestrian accident claim likely has unique factors and losses, and you deserve compensation for them, too.
 A Eugene pedestrian injury attorney will consider all the facts of your case so anything you lost due to the accident is recovered.